Carreau/phd-dissertation/parts/part3.rst

 decrease thus leading to the bead getting closer to their trap center and closer to each other.
 The decrease in distance during the relaxation phase is small compared to the distance between beads.
-The decrease of force as well as the minimal change in distance between the two bead can be seen on :num:`Fig
-#figindent` in the middle part.
+The decrease of force as well as the minimal change in distance between the two bead can be seen on :num:`Fig #figindent-time` in the middle part.

-.. _figindent:
+.. _figindent-time:

 .. figure:: /figs/force_time.png
-    :width: 100%
+    :width: 80%

+    Upper graph : Force as a function of time on the actin-bead.
+Lower graph : distance between beads (distance between traps + displacement of bead from the trap center) as a function of time.
+First part of each graph (green curve, yellow back) represent the approach phase.
+Middle part (orange on white) is the relaxation phase, and right part (blue on pale yellow) is the retraction.
+Shown data is a subsample of around 1 every 1000 points of acquired data.

 Retraction part